 Vancouver Island is the largest island on the west coast of North America.
 It is a little over 32,000 square kilometers in size and is 460 kilometers in length, 35 to 80 kilometers wide.
-The Island is separated from the B.C. coast by several straights, the Juan De Fuca Straight on the south end of the island, the Johnston Straight on the central island and the Queen Charlotte straight on the north end of the Island.
+The Island is separated from the B.C. coast by several straights, the Juan De Fuca Strait on the south end of the island, the Johnston Straight on the central island and Queen Charlotte straight on the north end of the Island.

 The west coast communities are small and isolated, some are only reachable by boat or seaplane.
-All have resource based economies of fishing and logging.
-Although tourism is steadily increasing and has the potential to build new eco tour based economies, like whale watching and wild life photography and the info structure needed to support the increase of tourists like lodging and restaurants as well as guides and tour operators that could sustain their tax needs to survive.
+All have resource-based economies of fishing and logging.
+Although tourism is steadily increasing and has the potential to build new eco-tour based economies, like whale watching and wildlife photography and the info structure needed to support the increase of tourists like lodging and restaurants as well as guides and tour operators that could sustain their tax needs to survive.
 Just look at Tofino as one example.
-Very large tourist based economy.
+Very large tourist-based economy.

 The east coast of the Island from Campbell River down to the south Island has a very different type of terrain with broad gently sloping shelves that go from the sea to the eastern slopes of the Island mountains.
-Deep, slow moving, nutrient rich rivers that are teeming with fish, empty into the sea, building deltas of rich farmland.
+Deep, slow-moving, nutrient-rich rivers that are teeming with fish, empty into the sea, building deltas of rich farmland.

-Technology based companies are setting up shop on the south island l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.
+Technology-based companies are setting up shop on the south island l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.

-The north end of the Island is still very much resource based with logging, mining and fishing and the spin off industries being the main form of employment.
+The north end of the island is still very much resource-based with logging, mining and fishing and the spin-off industries being the main form of employment.
 Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase on these economies in the future.
-Some communities like tofino and telegraph cove have fully embraced tourism with incredible results.
+Some communities like Tofino and telegraph cove have fully embraced tourism with incredible results.

-The Islands coast line is 3440 kilometers long and has many hidden bays, inlets and river deltas.
+The Islands coastline is 3440 kilometers long and has many hidden bays, inlets, and river deltas.
 15,000 years ago the Island was buried under a vast glacial ice sheet and by the time the ice left, the Island was already separated by the inside passage.
 Most of the animal species of B.C. did not make it on the island and there are only 36 mammal species that inhabit the island.
 The surrounding sea has about 28 species of marine mammals including the majestic humpback and grey whales.

-The Island is on the Pacific flyway, each spring and fall the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds. around 450 species of birds visit each year.
+The Island is on the Pacific Flyway, each spring and fall the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds. around 450 species of birds visit each year.